JeffersonLab/clara-tests/stress/README.md

     far, etc.

- -  Once the reconstruction is done, execute the `quit` script to terminate the tmux session, kill all Clara processes and remove temporary files.
+ -  Once the reconstruction is done, execute the `quit` script to terminate the tmux session, kill all CLARA processes and remove temporary files.

         $ ./quit

-    Alternatively, Clara processes can be killed one by one by moving to each window in the tmux session and hitting `C-c`.
+    Alternatively, CLARA processes can be killed one by one by moving to each window in the tmux session and hitting `C-c`.

-    Don't keep Clara running after finishing the reconstruction.
+    Don't keep CLARA running after finishing the reconstruction.